EDUCATION

 Manuscripts in Preparation

-Regis University, School for Professional Advancement (formerly College of Contemporary Liberal Studies), 2018-Present
+Regis University, School for Professional Advancement & Regis College, 2018-Present

 Comparative Method in the Study of Religion (Graduate Independent Study; Spring Quarter 2018)